ntno/mkdocs-terminal/DEVELOPER_README.md

 ![Docker Container](documentation/docs/img/developer-setup/developer-container.png)

 Test suites can always be improved!
-See [GitHub issue](https://github.com/ntno/mkdocs-terminal/issues/13) for current progress/discussion.
-If you have experience creating automated tests for Jinja2 please consider making a contribution.
+Please consider making a contribution or starting a discussion if you have any ideas.

 ### Push Changes and Create PR
 See [Work On Pull Request](https://github.com/susam/gitpr#work-on-pull-request) for help on adding/pushing changes to your feature branch.